 Contemporary Psychedelia in the Work of Bruce Riley and Ryan McGinness

-The corporate advertising is one of the main reasons why now we see psychedelic phenomenon as kitschy and bad art.
-But there are still those artists in our time ho won’t give up, and want to return psychedelic art to its glorious days.
-One of them is Bruce Riley, Chicago-based artist who is bringing the spontaneity of psychedelia to life in his magnificent paintings.
-By pouring paint and dripping rasin on canvas, Bruce Riley manages to create wonderful pieces of psychedelic art which are reminiscent of those golden years of the movement but also more engaging for today’s audiences.
-Another American artist whom we simply have to mention is Ryan McGinness who is bringing psychedelia to a whole new level by appropriating corporate logos and symbols into his artworks, doing the same thing corporations did in the seventies when they started to borrow and exploit psychedelic aesthetic.
+Corporate advertising is one of the main reasons why now we see psychedelic artwork as kitschy and bad.
+But there are still those artists in our time who won’t give up and want to return psychedelic art to its glorious days.
+One of them is Bruce Riley, a Chicago-based artist who is bringing the spontaneity of psychedelia to life in his magnificent psychedelic paintings.
+By pouring paint and dripping resin on canvas, Bruce Riley manages to create wonderful pieces of psychedelic art that are reminiscent of those golden years of the movement but also more engaging for today’s audiences.
+Another American artist whom we simply have to mention is Ryan McGinness who is bringing psychedelia to a whole new level by appropriating corporate logos and symbols into his paintings, doing the same thing corporations did in the seventies when they started to borrow and exploit psychedelic aesthetic.
 If we think about it for a while, we might start to think that we are trapped in the world of psychedelic inception with so many appropriational elements swirling back and forth.

 Psychedelic Art Goes Digital

 And we definitely cannot finish this story without taking a look at the use of psychedelic elements in digital art.
 Representation of psychedelic experiences has never been easier than it is now with so many graphic software which allow easy and unparalleled freedom of image manipulation.
-The rave culture is also responsible for the subcultural revival of psychedelia and during the nineties psychedelic art merged with the cyber culture forming a unique cyberdelic phenomenon.
-Although there are artist who are still devoted to this style and psychedelic art has a big community of enthusiasts, and even though there are great possibilities in the computer-generated art for the revival of the movement, psychedelic art stays on the margins of contemporary art production.
-Will it ever be able to restore its previous glory is to be seen, but for now it isn’t that bad to remind ourselves of one of the important moments in the modern art history.
+The rave culture is also responsible for the subcultural revival of psychedelia and during the nineties, psychedelic art merged with the cyberculture forming a unique cyberdelic phenomenon.
+Although there are artists who are still devoted to this style and psychedelic art has a big community of enthusiasts, and even though there are great possibilities in the computer-generated art for the revival of the movement, psychedelic art stays on the margins of contemporary art production.
+Will it ever be able to restore its previous glory is to be seen, but for now, it isn’t that bad to remind ourselves of one of the important moments in modern art history.